Jasper-M/implicitlogic/README.md

 ### Getting started

 This project is not yet published anywhere.
-To use it, run the following commands:
+To use it, run the following commands to install it locally:

 ```
 git clone https://github.com/Jasper-M/implicitlogic.git